timrogers/litra-autotoggle/README.md

 The following arguments are supported:

 - `--serial-number` to point to a specific Litra device.
 You can get the serial number using the `litra devices` command in the [`litra`](https://github.com/timrogers/litra-rs) CLI.
 - `--require-device` to enforce that a Litra device must be connected.
-By default, the listener will keep even if no Litra device is found.
+By default, the listener will keep running even if no Litra device is found.
 - `--video-device` (Linux only) to watch a specific video device (e.g. `/dev/video0`).
 By default, all video devices will be watched.

 ## Configuring `udev` permissions (Linux only)